-Impact of α and β on PeCO's performance
+5.2.6 Impact of α and β on PeCO's performance

 Table 4 shows network lifetime results for different values of α and β , and a network size equal to 200 sensor nodes.
 On the one hand, the choice of $\beta \gg \alpha$ prevents the overcoverage, and also limits the activation of a large number of sensors, but as α is low, some areas may be poorly covered.
-This explains the results obtained for Lifetime50 with $\beta \gg \alpha$: a large number of periods with low coverage ratio.
-On the other hand, when we choose $\alpha \gg \beta$, we favor the coverage even if some areas may be overcovered, so a high coverage ratio is reached, but a large number of sensors are activated to achieve this goal.
+This explains the results obtained for $Lifetime{50}$ with $\beta \gg \alpha$: a large number of periods with low coverage ratio.
+On the other hand, when $\alpha \gg \beta$ is chosen, the coverage is favored even if some areas may be overcovered, so a high coverage ratio is reached, but a large number of sensors are activated to achieve this goal.
 Therefore the network lifetime is reduced.
 The choice $\alpha = 0.6$ and $\beta = 0.4$ seems to achieve the best compromise between lifetime and coverage ratio.
-That explains why we have chosen this setting for the experiments presented in the previous subsections.
+That explains why this setting has been chosen for the experiments presented in the previous subsections.